viperaproject/viperaproject.github.io/_languages/vpython.md

 It is recommended to use a local install directory e.g. `INSTALLDIR=~/.local make config` instead of the default `/usr/local` or `/usr` directories on **Unix**, negating the requirement to have `sudo` access to install **Vipera**.

-> NOTE: Remember to 'source ~/.bashrc' before using the 'vpyc' compiler, as the installer updates ~/.bashrc with the necessary environment variables e.g. PATH.
-The 'vipera.sh' script can also be used to set the environment variables.
+> NOTE: Remember to `source ~/.bashrc` before using the `vpyc` compiler, as the installer updates ~/.bashrc with the necessary environment variables e.g. PATH.
+The `vipera.sh` script can also be used to set the environment variables.
 Additional compilers can be added at any time by ensuring they are in the `PATH` variable and rerunning the instructions above.

 To see the current build and installation options, type `make help` in the root directory of the **Vipera** project tree.

-## vpyc compiler options
+## Compiler options
 The native code compiler `vpyc` has a number of command line options that control the compilation of **vPython** programs.
 Invoking `vpyc` with the `-h` or `--help` option provides the following information:
 ```
 vPython native code compiler 0.1.238